 Through its epidemiology functions, Riley County Health Department studies the overall health of the population by analyzing data, producing reports and conducing research.

 RCHD creates and disseminates reports about disease investigations and disease information on a regular basis.
 The Epidemiology Newsletter, or RCHD Epi News, is shared with partner health departments and medical providers.
 The RCHD Epi News began in 2014.

 Arboviral diseases are transmitted to humans through the bites of infected arthropods, including mosquitoes, ticks, sandflies, and others.
-RCHD staff investigate instances of arboviral diseases in Riley County residents.
+RCHD staff investigates instances of arboviral diseases in Riley County residents.
 RCHD began producing arboviral disease reports in 2017, with the oldest data analyzed from 2015.

 Annual disease investigation reports summarizing investigations conducted by RCHD staff are also available.
-These reports detail epidemiology at the health department, diseases investigated, and case status of those investigations, while comparing data year-to-year.
+These reports detail epidemiology at the health department, diseases investigated, and the case status of those investigations, while comparing data year-to-year.
 Annual disease investigation reports were started in 2017.

 Okt-FLU-ber Fest Reports

 Okt-FLU-ber Fest is an annual, community-wide and family-friendly influenza vaccination clinic, first held in 2012.
 The goal of Okt-FLU-ber Fest is to create a fun and welcoming environment for families to receive seasonal influenza vaccinations.
 Community partners play a key role in the success of the event, and children receive a free pumpkin after receiving their vaccination.
 For more information on Okt-FLU-ber Fest and other health education promotion and education activities, visit our Health Education page!